10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 ## Theme.json

-There is a myth out there that you don't wite any CSS in a block based theme and instead do everything in the `theme.json` file. **This is not true.**
+There is a myth out there that you don't write any CSS in a block based theme and instead do everything in the `theme.json` file. **This is not true.**

 Whilst you may find core themes such as Twenty Twenty-Five striving for "zero CSS," that is not at all a requirement.
 It is really only something you should consider if you are building a theme for the WordPress theme directory.